chpladmin/chpl-data-model/README.md

 To update the soft delete triggers, update the `dev/openchpl_soft-delete.sql` script to include updates.
 To update the views in the CHPL database, update the `dev/openchpl_views.sql` script to include updates.

 These scripts are run each time the database is updated.
-These scripts will drop all database objects associatedw ith the script and recreate the objects.
+These scripts will drop all database objects associated with the script and recreate the objects.

 ### Updating/Adding Tables and Data
 To update or add a new table to the CHPL database: